JEFworks-Lab/jefworks-lab.github.io/_posts/2018-10-31-NIH-F99-K00-grant-tips-example-and-personal-experience.md

 # NIH F99/K00 Grant Tips, Example, and Personal Experience

 In 2017, I applied for and received an NIH Predoctoral to Postdoctoral Fellow Transition Award (F99/K00) from the NCI.
 I was a 4th year PhD student at the time.
 I transitioned to the K00 component approximately a year later.
 I’ve included my F99/K00 grant and full summary statements as an example for those currently applying.

+Please note that, being a very new grant, the application requirements for the F99/K00 changes slightly every year.
+So READ the instructions on the official RFA for your funding year!
+Also be on the look-out for informational webinars from the NIH that will be more relevant for your funding year.

 Enjoy and good luck!

 ---